 The most important thing about this structure is that many levels of middle management are eliminated.
 This enables employees to make decisions quickly and independently.
 Thus a well-trained workforce can be more productive by directly getting involved in the decision-making process.

 This works well for small companies because work and effort in a small company are relatively transparent.
-This does not mean that employees don’t have superiors and people to report.
-Just that decision making power is shared and employees are held accountable for their decisions.
+This does not mean that employees don’t have superiors and people to report to.
+Just that decision-making power is shared and employees are held accountable for their decisions.

 So in summary, when deciding on a suitable organizational chart, it is important to have an understanding of the current organizational structure of your company.